teslamotors/buildroot/README.md

-#LEGO Mindstorms EV3 on Tesla Model 3
+# LEGO Mindstorms EV3 on Tesla Model 3
+www.amiedd.com

+Project goals to be able to access LEGO mindstorm EV3 motor for my Tesla Model 3

 Buildroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.